-Best Defense office of maritime ethics
+Best Defense chief maritime correspondent

 Thomas E. Ricks covered the U.S. military for the Washington Post from 2000 through 2008.